mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 10

-The 50-ton troop transport was designed and produced by the Imperial Navy to meet a long- established need for deployment of troops from orbit to world surface.
+The 50-ton troop transport was designed and produced by the Imperial Navy to meet a long-established need for deployment of troops from orbit to world surface.
 The 50-ton limit on displacement allows the craft to be deployed on ships possessing standard 50-ton launch tubes.
 Acceleration seats are used, instead of more space-efficient acceleration

 TROOP TRANSPORT

 Crew
 Pilot, Gunner